 School Supplies- How to Keep Them Organized

 The first place you want school supplies to be accessible to your kids is in the location where they will be doing their homework.
-I like to use a cleaning caddy to create a portable homework station that we can move from room to room- depending where my kids are doing homework.
+I like to use a cleaning caddy to create a portable homework station that we can move from room to room- depending on where my kids are doing homework.

 For the items that they will need to re-fill pencil cases or even bring in to school, I try to store everything in two shallow desk drawers that we have in our kitchen.